March 28, 2023

-In the previous article, we went over a high-level overview of what software supply chain security is and how it can be solved.
+In a previous article, we went over a high-level overview of what software supply chain security is and how it can be solved.
 We explored the complex world of software supply chain security, highlighting the importance of SDLC security and the key areas that must be protected.
 We discussed the potential impact of supply chain attacks and vulnerabilities, emphasizing the need for comprehensive and holistic security measures.
 Building on this foundation, this article delves into how the zero trust model and identities can be applied to software artifacts to enhance supply chain security.
 By incorporating zero trust principles, organizations can better safeguard their software supply chain, ensuring granular access control, limited blast radius, and improved visibility across the entire SDLC.

 We won’t go over the details of zero trust security in this article.
 There are already many great resources out there that explain it much better than I can.
 However, let’s go over some of the principles, practices and benefits of applying zero trust generally and then see how we apply those same principles specifically to the software supply chain to achieve similar benefits there.